berkeley-stat159/project-gamma/slides/progress.md

 - Read on-off neural prediction from condition file in FILENAME, convolve the neural prediction with a predefined HRF function.

 ## Statistical Analysis (Xinyue)
+- Identify activation regions

-- fit a basic linear model using OLS on a per-voxel basis within subjects (no)
+- Simple linear regression on a per-voxel basis within subjects
-- used the residuals from the linear model to examine normality of the errors(Shapiro-Wilk is used for checking normality)
+- Check the validation of linear model
-- tried to find activation regions using the time-coruse (without convolution)
-- used convolved neural prediction values as a baseline function, we attempted to visualize the activation regions based on the correlation coefficients...
+- K-Means
+- Anova

 ## Unsupervised Learning with K-Means (Liam)